 That Are Eligible for Microsoft Donations

-Special Rules for Faith-Based Organisations
+Special Rules for Public Libraries

 Frequency of Microsoft Requests

 There is no limit to the number of times an organisation can make a Microsoft donation request within the two-year cycle as long as they have not used up their full allotment.
 After two years, a new cycle begins, and the allotment is reset.

 The sections below explain what title groups are and how the maximum allotments in a two-year cycle work.